AlexJasonStewart/TLC59108/README.md

 - I2C setup in example sketch using arduino::MbedI2C i2c0(SDA0,SCL0); allowing for multiple I2C interfaces and any compatible pins to be used.
 - Used convention to add underscore infront of private variables such as _i2c and _addr
 - Changed variable name from EINVAL to ERR due to name clash
-- Removed ambiguity between setAllBrightness(const uint8_t dutyCycle) and setAllBrightness(const uint8_t dutyCycles[]) by changing second function name to setAllBrightnessArray
+- Removed ambiguity error between setAllBrightness(const uint8_t dutyCycle) and setAllBrightness(const uint8_t dutyCycles[]) by changing second function name to setAllBrightnessArray
+- Changed name of function getAllBrightness to readAllBrightness to improve ledgibility when used near setAllBrightness